pgliaskovitis/confabulation-engine/README.md

 "The nature of cognition is very different from that of computing.
 So much depends upon designing clever architectures of modules and knowledge bases and upon using clever, highly threaded, but very simple thought processes to control these architectures."

-                                                  Confabulation Theory - The Mechanism of Thought, -- Robert Hecht Nielsen
+                                  Confabulation Theory - The Mechanism of Thought, --Robert Hecht Nielsen

 Introduction
 ------------

 Confabulation theory is a model of how cognition (understanding) could work in the brains of humans and animals (crows for example).
-It is essentially a *graph-based* model for cognition.
+It is essentially a massively parallelizable *graph-based* model for cognition.

 Imagine a graph node that can take on any one of multiple values/features.
 These values/features can be anything, e.g., strings, real vectors etc. Graph nodes are "modules".
 Node values are "symbols".